Dr Roz Wyatt-Millington

-Roz is joined Leeds Beckett University in January 2017 after over 14 years lecturing at the University of Bradford.
-Previous to that she was a PG student and a research assistant at Bradford with a year spent in the USA as a guest researcher.
-She studied at UG level at Queens' College, Cambridge.
+Roz joined Leeds Beckett University in January 2017 after over 14 years lecturing at the University of Bradford.
+Previous to that she was a postgraduate student and a research assistant at Bradford with a year spent in the USA as a guest researcher.
+She studied for her MEng in Electrical & Information Sciences at Queens' College, Cambridge.

-She is Employability Lead for the Computing & Engineering Subject Group area as well as Course Leader for the BEng Electronic & Electrical Engineering.
+She is Employability Lead for the Engineering Subject Group area as well as Course Leader for the BEng Electronic & Electrical Engineering and IET Academic Liaison.
 Her research interests are wide and varied although she started out in the wireless, mobile & satellite communications field and her PhD is in satellite communications.
-She has an interest in how technology can improve life and student experience and in supporting students with additional needs.
+Currently she advises one PhD student with LSI.
+She has an interest in how technology can improve life - in particular health and well-being as well student experience.
+She also has a keen interest in the use of technology to support students with additional needs.

 Technically Roz's major areas of interest are split between wireless communications, networking and embedded systems.
 She has a particular interest in the emerging use of embedded systems for enabling Smart systems and the Internet of Things.
 Over the years her research has been diverse including working on projects sponsored by the European Telecommunications Standards Institute, the European Space Agency and Inmarsat, the EU, the Indian Satellite Research Organisation and Innovate UK sponsored projects with Thales.

-- Wyatt-Millington RA; Sheriff RE; Hu YF (2007), Performance analysis of satellite payload architectures for mobile services.
-IEEE Transactions on Aerospace and Electronic Systems, vol. 43 (1), p.
-197-213.
+Wyatt-Millington RA; Sheriff RE; Hu YF (2007) Performance analysis of satellite payload architectures for mobile services.
+IEEE Transactions on Aerospace and Electronic Systems, 43 (1), pp. 197-213.

-- Chan PML; Wyatt-Millington RA; Svigelj A; Sheriff RE; Hu YF; Conforto P; Tocci C (2002), Performance analysis of mobility procedures in a hybrid space terrestrial IP environment.
-Computer Networks, vol. 39 (1), p.
-21-41.
+Chan PML; Wyatt-Millington RA; Svigelj A; Sheriff RE; Hu YF; Conforto P; Tocci C (2002) Performance analysis of mobility procedures in a hybrid space terrestrial IP environment.
+Computer Networks, 39 (1), pp. 21-41.